Introduction

 Following successful completion of all requirements, the Maltese authorities will issue the Permanent Residency Certificate along with individual residency cards for the applicant and all included family members.

-With these documents, UK citizens gain the full benefits of Malta PR, including the right to reside indefinitely in Malta and visa-free travel within the Schengen Zone.
+With these documents, UK citizens gain the full benefits of Malta PR, including the right to reside indefinitely in Malta.
+Malta Permanent Resident are also enjoy visa-free travel within the Schengen Zone for up to 90 days in any 180 days rolling period.
 The entire application process, from initial submission to residency card issuance, is generally completed within six to eight months.

 Benefits of Malta PR for UK Investors